 We live in a world with a lot of insecure, jealous people.
 Some of them are our best friends.
 They are blood relatives.
 Failure terrifies them.
 So does our success.
 Because when we transcend what we once thought possible, push our limits, and become more, our light reflects off all the walls they’ve built up around them.
 Your light enables them to see the contours of their own prison, their own self-limitations.
 But if they are truly the great people you always believed them to be, their jealousy will evolve, and soon their imagination might hop its fence, and it will be their turn to change for the better.

 2) If your idea is unique and shows success, competitors will quickly copy you.

-It should also be remembered that most of us have ‘copied ideas’ or been expired by another entrepreneurs business success.
+It should also be remembered that most of us have ‘copied ideas’ or been inspired by by the success of other entrepreneurs.

 3) People you employ will leave your business and set up in competition with you.

 These people could even be people you consider “friends”.

 Additionally in a start-up people often employ friends – this puts strains on a friendship – especially if you have to FIRE them because they aren’t a “good fit”.

 Managed correctly, if you know a good employee is ambitious and likely to leave, you can at an appropriate time introduce the idea of you supporting them in their new venture, perhaps making their new business a Joint Venture.

 Competition from either a former employee or another business is not always a bad thing.

 I would suggest it is good.
 It keeps us on our toes, always striving to do better.